 The Ethical Standards Board is considering revision of Advertisement & Website Guidelines of ICAI due to changed circumstances.
 A Study Group of Ethical Standards Board is deliberating on this currently.

-Significant Initiatives of Ethical Standards board in 2014-15
+Significant Action/ Initiatives of Ethical Standards Board in 2015-16

 Recent Decisions of Ethical Standards Board